-The Special Function Registers are registers used by the CPU and peripheral functions for controlling the desired operation of the device (see Table 2-1).
+The Special Function Registers are registers used by the CPU and peripheral functions for controlling the desired operation of the device (see Tables 2-1 through 2-4).
 These registers are static RAM.

 The special registers can be classified into two sets: core and peripheral.
 The Special Function Registers associated with the "core" are described in this section.
-Those related to the operation of the peripheral features are described in the section of that peripheral feature.
+Registers related to the operation of peripheral features are described in the section of that peripheral feature.